The Princess and the Frog: Impact and debates

 Looking back on the experience four years later, Catmull stated that Disney had made a "serious mistake" in the process of marketing and releasing the film.
 Walt Disney Studios' marketing department had warned Disney Animation that the word "princess" in the title "would lead moviegoers to think that the film was for girls only," but the animation studio's management insisted on keeping the "princess" title because they believed that the film's quality and hand-drawn animation would bring in all quadrants anyway.
 In Catmull's words, this belief "was our own version of a stupid pill."
 The marketing department turned out to be correct in their prediction that many moviegoers would and did avoid the film because they thought it was "for little girls only."
 This was further compounded by the fact that the film opened a week before Avatar.

-Looking back on the experience seven years later, Lasseter told Variety: "I was determined to bring back [hand-drawn animation] because I felt it was such a heritage of the Disney studio, and I love the art form … I was stunned that Princess didn't do better.
+Looking back on the experience seven years later, Lasseter told Variety: "I was determined to bring back [hand-drawn animation] because I felt it was such a heritage of the Disney studio, and I love the art form [...]
+I was stunned that Princess didn't do better.
 We dug into it and did a lot of research and focus groups.
 It was viewed as old-fashioned by the audience."

 Despite the absence of traditional animated feature films after the release of Winnie the Pooh, Disney Animation has been using both media for the sake of experimenting with new techniques and styles.
-In 2019, after Lasseter left Disney due to criticism regarding his pattern of alleged misconduct, Jennifer Lee (the succeeding CCO of Walt Disney Animation Studios), producer Peter Del Vecho and director Chris Buck confirmed that making another 2D animated film is still possible, and that the different styles are driven by the filmmakers who chose what method to use to tell their stories.
+In 2019, after Lasseter left Disney, Jennifer Lee (the succeeding CCO of Walt Disney Animation Studios), producer Peter Del Vecho and director Chris Buck confirmed that making another 2D animated film is still possible, and that the different styles are driven by the filmmakers who chose what method to use to tell their stories.
 Since the film's original release, it has had success on streaming platforms and with merchandise sales.

+Other media

+Manga

+A manga adaptation of the film was released to tie-in to the film's Japanese release.

+Theme parks

+Tiana, Naveen, and Dr. Facilier appear as meet-and-greet characters on Main Street, U.S.A., Liberty Square and in Frontierland at the Disney Parks, while Louis appears during parades and live shows.